 If you're involved in an accident with another vehicle you must stop.
 If only vehicle damage is involved you must exchange names, license numbers, phone numbers, and insurance company information.

-If the damage is in excess of $1,001 or more, all involved drivers must file an accident report within 10 days of the mishap.
+If the damage is $1,000 or more, all involved drivers must file an accident report within 10 days of the mishap.
 Don't treat this lightly.
 Failure to file within 10 days can lead to a suspended license.

 If a person is killed or injured, contact the police immediately.
 Don't leave the scene before the police arrive or there will be a warrant issued for your arrest.
 You must file a police report and remain at the scene until the police give you the OK to leave.

 If you need a copy of the accident report you can either contact the police department that presided over the incident, or submit to the DMV a police report request (Form MV-198C).